-Armstrong Country Museum is incorporated in Claude, Texas, under the Texas Non-Profit Act.
-Armstrong Country families create “family booths” and re-create “old town Claude” using donated heritage artifacts for original and legacy displays.
+Armstrong County Museum is incorporated in Claude, Texas, under the Texas Non-Profit Act.
+Armstrong County families create “family booths” and re-create “old town Claude” using donated heritage artifacts for original and legacy displays.

 ACM, Inc. is gifted adjoining buildings at 120 Trice Street in Claude.
 ACM also purchases and renovates the attached 1915 historic Gem Theatre.
 The string of attached buildings include the museum home, the Gem Theatre, the Art Gallery and the Hall of Honor.
 The museum’s core collection is expanded to include the JA

 Ranch exhibit which shares the legacy of the Adair family and the working ranch from the time Charles Goodnight served as ranch manager in 1876 to current operations.
 The Gem Theatre renovation provides